 - Security group to open up the HTTP access

-resource "aws_security_group" "http_access" {
+resource "aws_security_group" "web_server" {

-name = "http_access"
+name = "web_server"

-description = "Allow HTTP inbound traffic"
+description = "Allow HTTP inbound traffic and SSH from a restricted CIDR"

 ingress {

-description = "HTTP Access"
+description = "HTTP access"

 from_port = 80